We may earn affiliate commissions for the recommended products. Learn more.

 You no longer have to rely on expert assistance to secure your home.
 DIY home security systems are becoming widespread and beginner-friendly so that users can set them up without help.
 However, choosing the best DIY home security system is challenging, subject to specific household needs.

-I have researched a variety of do-it-yourself home security systems to select 5 worth investment.
-With the help of Cybernews research team, I have verified available features, setup processes, pricing, and customer support options.
+I have researched a variety of do-it-yourself home security systems to select 5 worth your investment.
+With the help of Cybernews research team, I have analyzed their features, setup processes, pricing, and customer support options.
 I have also inspected user reviews and first-hand opinions to identify potential issues and strong points.

-The best DIY home security system – our detailed list
+The best DIY home security systems – our detailed list

-Following are my top 5 DIY home security systems picks.
-All selected providers are easy to install without expert assistance, offer 24/7 customer support, and self and professional monitoring.
+Following are my top 5 DIY home security system picks.
+All selected providers are easy to install without expert assistance needed, offer 24/7 customer support, and self and professional monitoring.

 1. Xfinity – best smart home DIY security